-Our quest was initially inspired by Akhmechet-Johnson-Krushkal \cite{akhmechet2023lattice}, who show that for the class of \textit{negative definite} plumbing trees, the series $\widehat{Z}(q)$ fits in an infinite family of invariant series.
-As any two negative definite plumbing presentations for a $3$-manifold are related via a series of two Neumann moves (\S\ref{sec:Neumann}), proving invariance is equivalent to checking \mbox{invariance} under the two Neumann moves.
-Moreover, the series $\widehat{Z}(q)$ is invariant with respect to conjugation of $\mathrm{Spin}^c$-structures.
+Our quest was initially inspired by Akhmechet-Johnson-Krushkal \cite{akhmechet2023lattice}, who show that for the class of \textit{negative-definite plumbing trees} and $Q=A_1$, the series $\widehat{Z}_a(q)$ fits in an infinite family of invariant series.
+As any two negative-definite plumbing tree presentations for a $3$-manifold are related via a series of two Neumann moves (\S\ref{sec:Neumann}), proving invariance is equivalent to checking \mbox{invariance} under the two Neumann moves.
+Moreover, the series $\widehat{Z}_a(q)$ is invariant with respect to conjugation of $\mathrm{Spin}^c$-structures.
 For an arbitrary series, the invariance under the two Neumann moves and under the conjugation of $\mathrm{Spin}^c$-structures imposes certain constraints on the series coefficients.
-It is shown in \cite{akhmechet2023lattice} that there are infinitely many solutions to such constraints, with the series $\widehat{Z}(q)$ giving one example.
+It is shown in \cite{akhmechet2023lattice} that there are infinitely many solutions to such constraints, with the series $\widehat{Z}_a(q)$ giving only one such example.
 Explicit computations in the case of Brieskorn spheres are presented in \cite{liles2023infinite}.

-In pursuit of constructing invariants for more general 3-manifolds, it is desirable to consider input from a larger class of plumbing graphs.
-When considering the more general case of \textit{weakly} negative definite plumbing trees, any two plumbing presentations are related via a series of five Neumann moves, with three extra moves complementing the two moves from the negative definite case.
-While the series $\widehat{Z}(q)$ (specifically, its refinement from Ri \cite{ri2023refined}) remains invariant \cite{gukov2021two, park2020higher}, it is natural to ask whether $\widehat{Z}(q)$ is unique in this regard.
-In other words, we ask whether there are modifications of the series $\widehat{Z}(q)$ which satisfy the constraints given by the five Neumann moves and the action of the Weyl group on generalized $\mathrm{Spin}^c$-structures and thus remain invariant for weakly negative definite plumbings.
+In pursuit of constructing invariants for more general 3-manifolds, it is desirable to consider inputs from a larger class of plumbing graphs.
+When considering more generally the case of arbitrary plumbing trees, any two plumbing tree presentations are related via a series of five Neumann moves, with three extra moves complementing the two moves from the negative-definite case.
+While the series $\widehat{Z}_a(q)$ (more precisely, a specific refinement presented for $Q=A_1$ in \cite{ri2023refined}) remains invariant (when it is well-defined, i.e., the plumbing tree is refinable as in \S\ref{sec:ref}) \cite{gukov2021two, park2020higher}, it is natural to ask whether $\widehat{Z}_a(q)$ is unique in this regard.
+In other words, we ask how many of the modifications of $\widehat{Z}_a(q)$ \`a la \cite{akhmechet2023lattice} satisfy the constraints given by the five Neumann moves and the action of the Weyl group on generalized $\mathrm{Spin}^c$-structures and thus remain invariant more generally for plumbing trees.

-The answer to this requires a study of the admissible series $P(z)$:
+The answer to this question requires a study of the collections $\mathcal{P}$ used as input.
+Two key properties for such $\mathcal{P}$ emerge, referred to as admissibility and symmetry.
+We show that:

-\begin{thm} \begin{enumerate}[(i)] \item There exist only two admissible series $P(z)$ for the root lattice $A_1$, conjugate under the action of the Weyl group $\mathbb{S}_2$.